Take Care. It's a Desert Out There...

 Take Care.
 It's a Desert Out There... is the eleventh studio album by the Caretaker, an alias of musician Leyland Kirby.
 Released on 8 December 2017, Kirby composed it after the death of his collaborator, Mark Fisher, who died by suicide on January 13, 2017 at age 48.
 Consisting of a single title track throughout its 48-minute runtime, its proceeds would be donated to the mental health charity Mind.
 Kirby's initial intention would be to give the record to attendants of his performance at the Barbican Hall in London.
-However, due to a high demand, he decided to release it on his YouTube channel.
+However, due to a high demand, he decided to also release it on his YouTube channel.

 Background

 Mark Fisher was an English writer who died by suicide in January 2017 with severe depression.
-He is most well known for his blog k-punk, his 2009 book Capitalist Realism, his 2014 book Ghosts of my Life and his 2017 book The Weird and the Eerie.
+He is most well known for his blog k-punk, his 2009 book Capitalist Realism, his 2014 book Ghosts of My Life and his 2017 book The Weird and the Eerie.
 He discussed his experience with depression in some articles.
 Fisher expressed an interest in Kirby's music as the Caretaker, having a symbiotic relationship with the musician.
 He debated of it on his 2014 book Ghosts of My Life, and in many occasions on the internet.
 He wrote liner notes for the Caretaker's 2005 release Theoretically Pure Anterograde Amnesia.
 Fisher, after Jacques Derrida's coinage of it, also used the term "hauntology", a genre often described as found in the Caretaker's style.